Assessing Monotone Dependence: Area Under the Curve Meets Rank Correlation: Acknowledgements

 \section{Acknowledgements}

-We thank Marc-Oliver Pohle for numerous discussions and generously sharing a preliminary version of \citet{Pohle2024a}, which supplied the technical tools in the proofs of the asymptotic results in our Section \ref{sec:sample}.
-We have furthermore benefited from discussions with Alexander Jordan, Florian Kalinke, Sebastian Lerch, Jan St{\"u}hmer, and Lu Yang.
+We have used Cursor to aid code development.
+We thank Marc-Oliver Pohle for numerous discussions and generously sharing a preliminary version of \citet{Pohle2025a}, which supplied the technical tools in the proofs of the asymptotic results in our Section~\ref{sec:sample}.
+We have furthermore benefited from discussions with Olga Demler, Marc Genton, Alexander Jordan, Florian Kalinke, Peter Knippertz, Kristof Kraus, Sebastian Lerch, Marc Strickert, Jan St{\"u}hmer, and Lu Yang, and from comments by anonymous reviewers of an earlier version of the manuscript.
 Eva-Maria Walz and Tilmann Gneiting are grateful for support by the Klaus Tschira Foundation.

 \theequation{\thesection.\arabic{equation}} \thefigure{\thesection.\arabic{figure}}